ebd622/fe-samples/observabels/README.md

 ## L176: Subjects
 Subject is a special kind of Observable, it is provided by RxJS.

-Subject is similar to EventEmitter (provided be Angular) but Subject is recommended way.
+Subject is similar to EventEmitter (provided by Angular) but Subject is recommended way.
 At the end using Subject is more efficient than EventEmitter.

 <img src="../img/subjects.webp" width="80%">